erictolson/tasky/README.md

-# Tasky
+# Tasky 📝

-Tasky is a simple command-line task manager for managing your tasks.
+Tasky is a simple command-line task manager built in Python — great for learning CLI app development and DevOps basics.

+## 🚀 Features

+- Add, list, and manage tasks from your terminal
+- Logging and simple metrics tracking
+- Works in both virtual environments and Docker

+---

-## Installation
+## 🧪 Local Installation (Virtual Environment)

 1. Clone the repository:
     ```bash